-- (1) Subject to subsection (2), a person who, immediately before the commencement of this section, was approved under the Customs Act 1921 to defer the payment of duty is treated to be an approved person for the purposes of section 102(6) of this Act. - (2) As soon as practicable after the commencement of this section the Chief Collector must issue to the person referred to in subsection (1) a notice under this Act specifying the terms and conditions applicable for the deferment of duty in place of the conditions imposed under the Customs Act 1921. - (3) Despite subsection (2), the Chief Collector may vary or cancel any approval to which subsection (1) applies, or may vary or cancel any term or condition affecting the approval.
+- (1) Subject to subsection (2), a person who, immediately before the commencement of this Section, was approved under the Customs Act 1921 to defer the payment of duty is treated to be an approved person for the purposes of Section 102(6) of this Act. - (2) As soon as practicable after the commencement of this Section, the Chief Collector of Customs shall issue to the person referred to in subsection (1), a notice under this Act specifying the terms and conditions applicable for the deferment of duty in place of the conditions imposed under the Customs Act 1921.

+(3) Despite subsection (2), the Chief Collector of Customs may vary or cancel any approval to which subsection (1) applies, or may vary or cancel any term or condition affecting the approval.

-337. Transitional provisions relating to any civil or criminal investigations under the Customs Act 1921
+337 Transitional provisions relating to any civil or criminal investigations under the Customs Act 1921

-- (1) A person who may exercise a power under any of sections 162, 176, 184, 185, 189, 190, 197, and 203 of this Act for the purpose of investigating offences suspected of having been committed against this Act may also exercise that power under this Act for the purpose of investigating offences suspected of having been committed against the Customs Act 1921. - (2) For the purposes of subsection (1), a reference to this Act: - (a) to any offence in sections 176(1), 189(1), 190(1), and 197(1) of this Act; - (b) to goods in section 184(1) of this Act; - (c) to a thing in section 197(1)(c) of this Act, is taken to include a reference to the Customs Act 1921.

-- (3) After exercising, by virtue of subsection (1), any power under this Act in relation to a suspected offence against the Customs Act 1921, the Chief Collector or a Customs officer, as the case may be, must not exercise any corresponding power under the Customs Act 1921 in relation to that suspected offence. - (4) This section does not affect section 30 of the Interpretation Act 2011.
+- (1) A person who may exercise a power under any of Sections 162, 176, 184, 185, 189, 190, 197, and 203 of this Act for the purpose of investigating offences suspected of having been committed against this Act may also exercise that power under this Act for the purpose of investigating offences suspected of having been committed against the Customs Act 1921. - (2) For the purposes of subsection (1), a reference to this Act: - (a) to any offence in Sections 176(1), 189(1), 190(1), and 197(1) of this Act; - (b) to goods in Section 184(1) of this Act; and - (c) to a thing in Section 197(1)(c) of this Act, - is taken to include a reference to the Customs Act 1921. - (3) After exercising, by virtue of subsection (1), any power under this Act in relation to a suspected offence against the Customs Act 1921, the Chief Collector of Customs or a Customs officer, as the case may be, shall not exercise any corresponding power under the Customs Act 1921 in relation to that suspected offence.

+(4) This Section does not affect Section 30 of the Interpretation Act 2011.

-338. Transitional regulations
+338 Transitional regulations